ceramic-sf/quick-boi-source/bolq.md

 Physically there is no center of the universe and humans have no special role in the story of the universe.

-*That we are not at a gemoetric center of the universe, or central to the formation of the universe is a refutation of anthropocentrism.*
+*That we are not at a geometric center of the universe, or central to the formation of the universe is a refutation of anthropocentrism.*

 ### The problem with parochialism